paulomuraroferreira/llama3_8b_finetuning/README.md

         """
 ```

-Then, we define the class that loads the model and tokenizer from huggingface.
+Then, we define the class that loads the model and tokenizer from Hugging Face.

 ```python